 Common Legal Issues with Rapid Finance

-MCAs aren’t regulated in the same way as traditional lending products.
-Unfortunately, this can lead to unethical practices on the part of lenders and business owners borrowing money without truly understanding what they’re getting into.
-Additionally, MCAs often result in costly rates and fees that become quickly unaffordable.
+MCAs aren’t regulated the same way as traditional lending products.
+Unfortunately, this can lead to unethical practices on the part of some MCA companies and to business owners borrowing money without truly understanding what they’re getting into.
+MCAs also often result in costly rates and fees that become quickly unaffordable.

 Like other lenders, Rapid Finance has the right to take legal action against you if you don’t repay your MCA or business loan, and they may be quick to do so.